Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 ---
 title: "Attachments"
 slug: "attachments"
+description: "Live Agent Attachments are files or documents that are sent or received during a conversation between a human agent and a user."
 hidden: false
 ---
 # Attachments

 _Attachments_ are files or documents that are sent or received during a conversation between a human agent and a user.

 These attachments can include various file types; `jpeg`, `jpg`, `png`, `docx`, `wav`, `ogg`, `pdf`.

-Attachments can provide additional information or media, for example: an invoice or a photo related to the issue a customer is facing.
+Attachments can provide additional information or media, for example, an invoice or a photo related to the issue a customer is facing.

-## Upload or Request an Attachment
+##  Upload an Attachment

-###  Upload an Attachment

-To upload a file in a conversation within Live Agent, do the following:
+To upload a file in a conversation within Live Agent, follow these steps:

 1. Go to Live Agent.
 2. On the left side of the screen, select **Conversations**.